Sintra-Portugal.com

 The battlements of the Moorish castle provide spectacular views over the Sintra region

-• Palácio Nacional da Pena (highlight of the day)
+• Visit the Palácio Nacional da Pena, the headline of the day

 The decorative entrance to the Pena Palace